 David Hille handles disputes on behalf of international clients in cases involving complex contracts, business torts, intellectual property and class actions in courts throughout the US.
-He also has signiﬁcant international arbitration experience and represents sovereign and other clients in an array of proceedings, including those conducted according to ICDR, UNCITRAL, ICSID, ICC, SIAC and CPR rules.
+He also has signiﬁcant international arbitration experience and represents sovereign and other clients in an array of proceedings, including those conducted under ICDR, UNCITRAL, ICSID, ICC, SIAC and CPR rules.

-Notable clients beneﬁting from David's knowledge and experience include national and provincial governments, sovereign wealth funds, ﬁnancial institutions, global pharmaceutical companies, a global consumer electronics company and numerous clients in the oil and gas space.
+Notable clients beneﬁting from David's knowledge and experience include national and provincial governments, sovereign wealth funds, global pharmaceutical companies, ﬁnancial institutions, and numerous clients in the energy sector.
 He also has experience in helping high net worth individuals in a variety of sensitive matters.
-David also sits on the Board of the Legal Aid Society and is actively involved in the Society's work.
+David sits on the Board of the Legal Aid Society and is actively involved in the Society's work.

 David has served in a number of leadership positions at the Firm, also in relation to the Firm's ESG and sustainability work.
 He has been head of the Firm's Disputes Section for the Americas and currently serves on the global Partnership Committee, the Firm's eight member, elected governance body.